Telstra promised Fibre to the house (FTTP) when I had FTTN and this is what happened [Part 2]

 I explained the terrible history of Telstra asking the same questions over and over again (“what was your customer ID with your previous ISP” and “what was your old landline number” etc)

 Summary: Telstra said my speeds are fine for a device not connected by Ethernet.

-I offered to set up Raspberry Pi with SNMP network logging to offer Router side (connected via ethernet) logging.
+I offered to set up Raspberry Pi with SNMP network logging to offer Router side (connected via ethernet) to log network traffic.

 Telstra said no thanks we can get this from the node.

 No ETA on getting our old landline number back again (1 month now).